 - Decrease of locational demand driven by career and jobs

-- Tourists attractive locations are gonna feel fine
+- Tourists' attractive locations are gonna feel fine

-- Decrease of mortgage rates
+- Decrease in mortgage rates